JNeuvonen/kaupax/README.md

 The backend is written in Node, and the demo site that is online uses AWS RDS Postgresql DB.
 Both front-ends are written using Next/React and MUI.

-I worked on the project on weekends and after work for a month.
+The project was built in a month, working on weekends and on free time after a normal day job.

 # Tech